How to Start a Blog with WordPress (Step by Step Guide)

-If you’re Australia based, don’t make the mistake thinking that you need to register with an Australian registrar.
+If you’re Australia based, you don’t have to register your new domain with an Australian registrar.
 You can register your domain anywhere you like.

-Hosting a website nowadays is incredibly affordable.
-But choosing the right hosting company and a suitable hosting package can be quite overwhelming as there are so many hosting companies out there.
+Hosting a WordPress blog is very affordable.
+But choosing a good hosting provider and a suitable hosting package can be quite overwhelming as there are so many options available.

-Typically, if you’re a new blogger, you will choose shared hosting.
-This means that your website will be hosted on a server that is shared with other websites.
-The drawback of this is that you won’t get the most powerful hosting which means that the performance (website speed) is not always the best.
+Typically, if you’re a new blogger, you will choose a shared hosting account.
+This simply means your website will be hosted on a server that is shared with other websites.
+For a brand new website, this is perfectly fine.

 Signing up with DreamHost is an easy process: